andaleebali/Satellite-Imagery-Analysis/README.md

 You will require an image:
 to be analysed in geotiff format

-Training data: from Labelled something
+Training data:

-Shapefile of segments to be classification
+Shapefile of segments to be classified

 ## How to run
 If you need to segment the image first use the script segmenting.py